acquia/blt/INSTALL.md

 ## Next Steps

-Now that your new project works locally, you’ll want to integrate with with your SAAS tools (GitHub, TravisCI, Jenkins, etc.) and your Acquia Cloud subscription.
+Now that your new project works locally, read through the new [README.md](https://github.com/acquia/blt/blob/8.x/template/README.md) file in your project to learn how to perform common project tasks and integrate with third party tools.

-See the following documents for more detailed instructions on those tasks:

-* Configure your CI solution @todo link
-* Deploy to Acquia Cloud @todo link